cityofaustin/open-data-manual/metadata.md

 **Granularity:**  what is our max email address length?
 **PRIVATE**

-#### `Category`  GO CHRIS GO
-Even if categories are optional at the start, it's a good exercise to try to categorize our datasets.
-If we can find a logical categorization strategy, we can better understand how to help the public find what they are looking for.

 ####`Rowcount`
 **Purpose:**  Users can choose to set page size or download dataset depending on the device used and need.
 Automated.